 I purse my lips, taking my spot across from her.
 “Not until you put out the candles.”

 “Why do they have to be lit at all?”

 “’Cause, Phoenix, they’re magical,” she says whimsically.

 I raise a brow, looking at her curled fingers.
 “What are you gonna do?
 Kill me again?”

 “Now who’s twelve?”

 I roll my eyes.
 We could be here all day if she doesn’t get her way.
-While I could just disappear into the ether and leave her here by herself, her uncanny ability to find trouble keeps me from going.
-If I did, she’d likely take off in a huff, and with her luck, that means finding Hunters on her way to her destination.
+While I could simply disappear into the ether and leave her here by herself, her uncanny ability to find trouble keeps me from going.
+If I did, she’d likely take off in a huff, and with her luck, she’d run into Hunters.

 “Sit there, shut your yap, and listen this time,” I tell her.
 “First peep you make, story time is over.”

 Sam presses her lips together, but I know she won’t be able to resist.
 The first thing that excites her will have her asking me questions.
 I try to scowl to show I’m serious, but it’s difficult with her looking like the perfect picture of youth and innocence.